 Without a doubt, no questions asked, one of our favorite things – aside from traveling, of course – is food.
 Wherever we are, whether at home or on vacation, we love going out to eat.
 Recent favorites, old standbys, places we haven’t tried yet, we love them all.

 So, it should come as no surprise that when it comes to dining at Disney World, we are obsessed.
 And although you can find some really wonderful dining experiences across Disney property, there’s no better place for foodies than Disney Springs.
-Restaurants at the massive entertainment district are plentiful and diverse.
+Restaurants at the massive entertainment district, which is located in Lake Buena Vista near the Typhoon Lagoon Water Park, are plentiful and diverse.
 In fact, there are upwards of 60 Disney Springs food options.
-While some may be paralyzed by the sheer amount of Disney Springs dining outlets, Disney foodies look at that number and dream of all the tasty possibilities.
+While some may be paralyzed by the sheer amount of dining outlets, Disney foodies look at that number and dream of all the tasty possibilities.

 Whether you’re trying to figure out which restaurant you should try or planning your own Disney food tour, we’re here to help you narrow things down with our Disney Springs Best Restaurants guide.